lars-t-hansen/Jobanalyzer/README.md

   administrators should be alerted to this fact, or should be able to use a tool to quickly discover these situations.

+* (Automatic or manual monitoring) User X runs a job on several nodes of a supercomputer and the jobs communicate heavily, but the communication does not use the best conduit available (say, uses Ethernet and not InfiniBand).
+X or admins should be alerted to the problem so that X can change the code to use a better conduit.

 * (Manual monitoring) Admin Y wants to view the current load of a shared server.
 Here a question is whether the admin cares about total load or just the load from long-running jobs.
 Probably it's